 Catch the Fighting Spirit of SurvivalNew Orleans, once described as an “inevitable city on an impossible site,” survived floods and disasters from its earliest days.
 Its location on a swampy patch between the mouth of the Mississippi River and Lake Pontchartrain made it a vital—and vulnerable—port.

-Famous for Mardi Gras revelry, Creole hospitality and the many fun places to go, New Orleans became a popular tourist destination.
+Famous for Mardi Gras revelry and Creole hospitality, New Orleans became a popular tourist destination.
 The Big Easy's nickname and its unofficial motto, Laissez les bons temps rouler (“Let the good times roll”), seemed to belie issues with poverty, unemployment or violent crime; even the political scandals were entertaining.

 A complex system of levees, drainage canals and pumps kept the city dry but also caused it to sink below sea level.
 Hurricanes brought severe flooding, and experts warned that a direct hit would cripple the city.
 That prediction came true in 2005 with Hurricane Katrina.
 Lake Pontchartrain's levees crumbled, leaving parts of the city under water and 1,500 people dead.

 Hope emerged, though, through grass roots recovery efforts.
-Rebuilding homes, restoring a distinctive cultural identity and preserving and nurturing a rich musical heritage are key to the city's revival.
+Rebuilding homes, restoring a distinctive cultural identity and preserving and nurturing a rich musical heritage were key to the city's revival.

-Streetcars once again shuttle passengers down Canal Street and the Riverfront, and the St. Charles Avenue line's cars clang and sway along their 13-mile route—at $1.25 a sightseeing bargain.
+Streetcars once again shuttle passengers down Canal Street and the Riverfront, and the St. Charles Avenue line's cars clang and sway along their 13-mile route.
 The French Quarter buzzes with activity; music spills onto streets, competing with sidewalk singers, gypsy violinists, saxophonists and the Steamboat Natchez's calliope.

 Residents refuse to be overwhelmed by their troubles—a spirit that harkens back to the first intrepid settlers who called the Louisiana bayous home.

 Founders Pierre and Jean-Baptiste Le Moyne arrived in 1699, claiming the region for France.
-Slavery was introduced almost immediately, with African-Americans populating the Tremé neighborhood abutting the Vieux Carré, now a historic district incorporating Louis Armstrong Park, site of a slave gathering place.
-African and West Indian rhythms generated there contributed to the birth of jazz in New Orleans.
+Slavery was introduced almost immediately, with African-Americans populating the Tremé neighborhood.
+African and West Indian rhythms generated there contributed to the birth of jazz.
+The neighborhood is now a historic district that includes Louis Armstrong Park, a site where enslaved people once gathered.

 In the mid-1700s France ceded the city to Spain and the French-speaking ancestors of present-day Cajuns arrived, driven from Acadia (Nova Scotia) by the British and an impending civil war.